-All of us know how to perform the simple copy and paste operations while using any text editor or search bars in Windows 10.
-However, most of the users wonder how to use these commands while using PowerShell because the shortcut keys of these commands are by default disabled in PowerShell.
-In this article, we will explain to you the method through which you can enable and use the copy and paste operations on PowerShell in Windows 10.
+All of us know how to perform simple copy and paste operations while using any text editor or search bars in Windows 10.
+However, most users wonder how to use these commands while using PowerShell, since the keyboard shortcuts of these commands are disabled by default in PowerShell.
+In this article, we will explain the method to enable and use the copy and paste operations in PowerShell in Windows 10.

-Enabling and Using Copy and Paste on PowerShell in Windows 10
+Enabling and using copy and paste in PowerShell in Windows 10

-In order to enable and use copy and paste on PowerShell in Windows 10, you will need to perform the following steps:
+To enable and use copy and paste on PowerShell in Windows 10, you need to follow the steps below:

-Type power shell in the search section of your taskbar and click on the search result to launch the power shell window.
-The newly opened PowerShell window is shown in the following image:
+Type power shell in the search area of your taskbar and click the search result to launch the PowerShell window.
+The newly opened PowerShell window can be seen in the following image:

-Now right click on the title bar of your PowerShell window in order to launch a cascading menu as shown in the image below:
+Now right-click on the title bar of your PowerShell window to launch a cascading menu, as shown in the following image:

-Click on the Properties option from this menu as highlighted in the image shown above.
+In this menu, click on the "Properties" option, as highlighted in the image above.

-Check the checkbox corresponding to the field saying, “Enable Ctrl key shortcuts” as highlighted in the image shown above.
+Select the checkbox corresponding to the "Enable Ctrl key combinations" field as highlighted in the figure above.

-Finally, click on the OK button in order to save your settings.
+Finally, click the OK button to save your settings.

-After performing all these steps, you will be able to copy and paste on PowerShell in Windows 10 simply by using the keyboard shortcuts Ctrl + C and Ctrl + V respectively.
+After you have done all these steps, you can easily copy and paste in PowerShell on Windows 10 using the Ctrl + C and Ctrl + V key combinations.

-By following the method discussed in this article, you can easily enable the copy and paste options in PowerShell while using Windows 10.
-Once you manage to enable these commands, then you can conveniently use them any time you want just as if you would have used them in any normal text editor.
+If you follow the method described in this article, you can easily enable the copy and paste options in PowerShell when using Windows 10.
+Once you have managed to enable these commands, you can conveniently use them anytime as if you had used them in a regular text editor.